backstage/backstage/docs/getting-started/development-environment.md

 Backstage allows you to specify the configuration used while running the application on your computer.
-Local configuration is read from `app-config.development.local.yaml`.
-This file is ignored by Git, which means that you can safely use it to reference secrets like GitHub tokens worrying about these secrets inadvertently ending up in the Git repository.
+Local configuration is read from `app-config.local.yaml`.
+This file is ignored by Git, which means that you can safely use it to reference secrets like GitHub tokens without worrying about these secrets, inadvertently ending up in the Git repository.
+You do not need to copy everything from the default config to the local config.
+`app-config.local.yaml` will be merged with `app-config.yaml` and overwrite the default app configs.

-You can learn more about local configuration in [Static Configuration in Backstage](../conf/) section.
+You can learn more about the local configuration in [Static Configuration in Backstage](../conf/) section.